help.mail.colostate.edu logo

 More Information:

-This problem occurs for users who login to their PCs using a child domain account and use Outlook 2007 (Outlook 2003 does not exhibit the same problem) as their e-mail client.
+This problem occurs for users who log in to their PCs using a child domain account and use Outlook 2007 (Outlook 2003 does not exhibit the same problem) as their e-mail client.
 As of August 2008, a hotfix addressing this issue can be downloaded from Microsoft at http://support.microsoft.com/kb/954574.
 Note to IT Administrators: Please install and test the application of this hotfix in a controlled environment before deploying it on multiple PCs.
 Alternatively, people wanting to set out of office settings without having to apply the hotfix can do so from Outlook Web Access (OWA).
 The out of office settings are available in OWA by clicking Options > Out of Office Assistant.

 Return to Top